nadamedhat27/Full-Stack/Back-End/Node.js/introduction to Node.js/README.md

   - `npm` (Node Package Manager)
       > In January 2017 over 350000 packages were reported being listed in the npm registry, making it the biggest single language code repository on Earth, and you can be sure there is a package for (almost!) everything.

-  - Ability to keep data in native JSON (javascript object notation) format.
+  - Ability to keep data in native JSON (JavaScript object notation) format.

   - Wide range of hosting options.